lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-Operations-Pad title='SCHC operations, including padding as needed'}

-Each technology-specific document MUST specify the size of the L2 Word.
+Each Profile MUST specify the size of the L2 Word.
 The L2 Word might actually be a single bit, in which case at most zero bits of padding will be appended to any message, i.e. no padding will take place at all.